-Figure 28 show the communities within PREDA that have near-term broadband plans.
-More information is provided in the Appendix 13.9 about each community's issues and challenges; whether fibre/broadband is on their Council's agenda; the factors impacting their community's capability to pursue a fibre/broadband initiative; and their multi-year visions.
+The above communities are depicted in Figure 29.
+Appendix 13.8 provides further details about each of the community's issues and challenges; whether fibre/broadband is on their Council's agenda; the factors impacting their community's capability to pursue a fibre/broadband initiative; and their 3-, 5-, and 10-year visions for broadband.

-Figure 28 - Communities with near-term broadband plans.
+Figure 29 - Communities with near-term broadband plans.